MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/iam/workload-identity-content.md

 Workloads deployed in Kubernetes clusters require Azure AD application credentials to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
 The [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity) open-source project provided a way to avoid needing these secrets, such as connection strings and primary keys, by using Azure managed identities.

 [Azure AD Workload Identity for Kubernetes](https://azure.github.io/azure-workload-identity/docs/introduction.html) integrates with the Kubernetes native capabilities to federate with any external identity providers.
-This approach is simpler to use and deploy, and overcomes several limitations in Azure AD Pod Identity:

 - Removes the scale and performance issues that existed for identity assignment
 - Supports Kubernetes clusters hosted in any cloud or on-premises